 Validating their teen’s feelings

-Avoiding pressure to “fix” things right away
+Avoiding pressure to “fix” things immediately